nadangergeo/RWD-Table-Patterns/README.md

 <script>
    $(function() {
       $('table.responsive').table({
-        addAutoButton: true,
+        addautobtn: true,
-        addFocusButton: true,
+        addfocusbtn: true,
-        fixedNavbar: $('#navbar') //In case you have a fixed navbar.
+        fixednavbar: $('#navbar') //In case you have a fixed navbar.
       })
    });
 </script>